SalvaZaraes/bitcoin-digital-signatures-article/README.md

-# Bitcoin + Digital Signatures Python Codes
+# Digital Signatures in Bitcoin Article Python Codes

 Bitcoin is a decentralized digital currency that enables online payments between parties without going through a central authority like a bank or government.
 Created by Satoshi Nakamoto in 2008.

-This repository includes Python scripts demonstrating how digital signatures work in Bitcoin, following the explanations of this article: (Link).
+This repository includes Python scripts demonstrating how digital signatures work in Bitcoin, following the explanations of this article: https://estudiobitcoin.com/firmas-digitales-en-bitcoin/
 Bitcoin is the money of the future.

 Bitcoin is today's hope.